thuyjvaan/league_of_legends_analysis/README.md

 # league_of_legends_analysis

 ## Introduction
-In this analysis, we wanted to analyze the best of the best: Competitive Games, and we decided to use the most recent completed season, the 2022 season, to show this.
-In our analysis, we will analyze one specific question that we believe is very important to how winning games, the primary objective of League, is decided:
+In 2024, League of Legends continues to be a prominent esports title.
+There's a growing consensus among players that, in competitive matches, the top lane role holds less significance compared to roles like mid, bot, jungle, and support.
+This perception stems from the top lane being typically isolated and receiving less attention.
+Strong performance during the laning phase is often undervalued if the player excels in team fights.
+While top laners can indeed influence game outcomes, it happens less frequently than in other roles.
+This player viewpoint prompted us to explore:

-**Does a winning top lane affect the probability of a team winning the game?**
+**Does the performance of the top lane player during the laning phase impact the team's chances of winning?**

-Top lane, one of the five positions in League of Legends, is typically observed as a solo lane, meaning they often don’t receive too much help from other players on their team and especially the jungle, which typically (at least recently) prioritizes objectives like Dragons, Heralds, and Barons instead of helping near top.
+The top lane in League of Legends is often seen as a solitary lane, where players typically receive minimal assistance from teammates, particularly from the jungle role, which tends to prioritize objectives like Dragons, Heralds, and Barons over helping near the top lane.

-Therefore, we wanted to ask this question, because it is especially relevant—we observed (with our eyes) that top lanes often didn’t really help a team unless they were doing exceptionally well and could carry the team, meaning they observed a very large gold lead.
-Therefore, we wanted to see how often they actually made teams better, and if they did, was it significant to winning in pro-play.
-In doing so, we looked through 149400 rows (or 12450 games) worth of data.
-In filtering our data, we realized that of the 123 columns that were provided, we only needed these 7 columns to help us answer our question: ['gameid', 'datacompleteness','side', 'position', 'result', 'xpat15', 'xpdiffat15'].
+This observation led us to explore the impact of top lane performance on team success, as we noticed that top laners often didn't significantly contribute to their team unless they were performing exceptionally well and had a substantial gold advantage.
+To investigate this, we analyzed a dataset consisting of 149,400 rows (or 12,450 games).
+Upon filtering the data, we identified 7 key columns necessary for our analysis: 'gameid', 'datacompleteness', 'side', 'position', 'result', 'xpat15', and 'xpdiffat15'.

-For these columns, ‘gameid’ allowed us to differentiate different games, ‘datacompleteness’ allowed us to verify if the data was complete (and therefore usable), ‘position’ allowed us to get the position we wanted (top).
-The two xp columns allowed us to decide how well a top lane player was doing relative to their opponent and also allowed us to create our test statistic for the hypothesis test.
+These columns allowed us to differentiate between games, verify data completeness, specify the player position (top), and assess the performance of top laners relative to their opponents using experience points.
+These insights were crucial in generating our test statistic for hypothesis testing.

-Description of columns:
+Column Descriptions:

-`gameid`: The unique identifiers for the games that occurred.
-Used to differentiate each game.
+`gameid`: Unique identifiers assigned to each game.
+Helps distinguish between different games.\
-`datacompleteness`: Indicator of whether the data for this row is complete or missing certain information.
-Used to check if the row may be missing data in other relevant columns.
+'datacompleteness': Indicates whether the data in a row is complete or contains missing information.
+Used to assess data integrity.\
-`side`: Differentiates the players in the game as 'blue' or 'red' based on the side they were playing as.
+'side': Identifies the players in the game as 'blue' or 'red' based on their respective sides.\
-`position`: Describes which position the player played as.
+'position': Specifies the position the player played during the game.\
-`result`: Describes whether the team of the player won in the end or not.
-True when the team won, False when the team lost.
+'result': Indicates whether the player's team won (True) or lost (False) the game.\
-`xpat15`: The amount of xp the player had by the 15-minute mark in the game.
-Using the 15-minute mark because before 15 minutes, players usually stay in their own lane, which allows us to decide which top laner was better in the laning phase.
+'xpat15': Represents the amount of experience points (XP) accumulated by the player by the 15-minute mark in the game.
+This timeframe is chosen because players typically remain in their respective lanes during this period, allowing for a comparison of top laner performance during the laning phase.\
-`xpdiffat15`: The difference in xp between a player and their opponent in the same position.
-The sign of the value is positive if the player was in the lead.
-The sign is negative if the opponent was in the lead.
+'xpdiffat15': Denotes the difference in experience points between the player and their opponent in the same position by the 15-minute mark.
+The sign of the value indicates whether the player was ahead (positive) or behind (negative) their opponent.\

-In 2024, League of Legends remains a leading esports game.
-Players increasingly agree that, in competitive play, the top position has relatively less impact compared to mid, bot, jungle, and support roles.
-This is due to the top lane being considered solo, receiving less attention.
-Performance in the laning phase is often overlooked if competent in team fights.
-While top laners can carry games, it occurs less frequently than with other roles.
-This player perspective led us to investigate:

-**Does the performance of the top lane player during the laning phase affect the team's winning chances?**
-(`<br>`)
 ## Data Cleaning and Exploratory Data Analysis
 ### Cleaning
 Initially, we needed to source our data.
 Oracle provided a csv file containing all competitive matches from 2022, which we downloaded and loaded into a pandas DataFrame.

 Next, we focused on shaping a DataFrame that could effectively isolate the necessary data for our analysis.
 We converted several non-boolean fields to boolean values, namely True or False, to simplify future data filtering.
 Specifically, we changed the datacompleteness and result columns to boolean formats.
 Moreover, we identified essential columns for our analysis: [`gameid`, `datacompleteness`, `side`, `position`, `result`, `xpat15`, `xpdiffat15`].

-Finally, we applied filters to hone in on fully complete data entries (datacompleteness == True) and entries specifically related to the top lane position (position == top).
+Finally, we applied filters to hone in on fully complete data entries (`datacompleteness` == `True`) and entries specifically related to the top lane position (`position == top`).
 This step was crucial to streamline access to the relevant data later on.
 **Here is the head of the cleaned dataframe**